dhowai/portfolio-4-meme-blog/README.md

 ![Screen sizes](image here)

-This project was focused on creating a Full-Stack developed site using the Django Framework with the use of a database.
+This project was focused on creating a Full-Stack developed site using the Django Framework.

-Memebase is a reddit style blog for memes, the users can come here to share/view memes in various categories.
-A user can visit to purely view the content, but, they would need to register an account in order to be able to post or comment on other's posts.

-add more info?
+Memebase is a reddit style blog where content is curated by the users who can view, like and comment on the content.
+The site is maintained by the administrators to help maintain the integrity of the site.

 The live link can be found here: https://portfolio-4-memebase.herokuapp.com/